-The truth is you won’t always have the motivation to save.
-Because you’re human you’re going to make mistakes along the way.
+The truth is you won’t always have the motivation to save money.
+Because you’re human, you will make mistakes along the way.
 The solution is to automate as much of the savings process as possible.

-Use an automatic budget to automatically save your money.
-This system isn’t foolproof but it’ll help you save more efficiently.
-As your saving money keep track of your progress.
+Use an automatic budget to save money automatically.
+This system isn’t foolproof, but it’ll help you save more efficiently.
+As you save money, keep track of your progress.

 Use resources that’ll help you stay focused.
-Listen to motivational Podcasts and read books.
-Fill your mind with knowledge and motivation to never give up.
+Listen to motivational podcasts and read books.
+Fill your mind with knowledge and motivation to save money and never to give up.

 Saving money is only half the battle–maybe even less.

 Spend a big part of your energy growing your income instead.
-The best way to do this is by starting your own side-hustle.
+The best way to do this is by starting your own side hustle.
 For many, this turns out to be their full-time job in a few years.
-But don’t focus only on the money, instead, focus on providing value to others.
+But don’t focus only on the money, but on providing value to others.

-Many entrepreneurs I’ve interviewed like Michael Ventura preach on providing value.
-Because these entrepreneurs focused on providing value their businesses are thriving today.
+Many entrepreneurs I’ve interviewed, like Michael Ventura, preach about providing value.
+Because these entrepreneurs focused on providing value, their businesses are thriving today.
 Pick a problem you’re obsessed about fixing and get to work.

 Do you hate how most websites look?
 Focus on providing quality website design services.

-Dislike how most logos look like?
+Dislike what most logos look like?
 Create a business that creates the best logos for a specific niche.

-You’ll provide a better solution if you’re obsessed about the problems you’re solving.
+You’ll provide a better solution if you’re obsessed with the problems you’re solving.
 Not only will you feel fulfilled, but you’d run a business generating a high income.